MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 * **Logzio Logs Host**: Enter the URL of the Logz.io listener.
 If you’re not sure what this URL is, check your login URL – if it’s app.logz.io, use listener.logz.io (this is the default setting).
 If it’s app-eu.logz.io, use listener-eu.logz.io.
 * **Logzio Logs Token**: Enter the token of the Logz.io account you want to ship Azure logs to.
 You can find this token on the account page in the Logz.io UI.

-Agree to the terms at the bottom of the page, and click Purchase.
+Agree to the terms at the bottom of the page, and select **Purchase**.
 Azure will then deploy the template.
-This may take a minute or two - you will eventually see the Deployment succeeded message at the top of the portal.
+This may take a minute or two - you will eventually see the "Deployment succeeded" message at the top of the portal.

 You can visit the defined resource group to review the deployed resources.